kevinhu/many/docs/README.md

 The current functions available are listed below by variable comparison type.
 Benchmarks are also provided with comparisons to the equivalent looping-based method.
 In all methods, a `melt` option is provided to return the outputs as a set of row-column variable-variable pair statistic matrices or as a single `DataFrame` with each statistic melted to a column.

+### Visual methods

+Several visual methods are also included for interpretation of results from the statistical methods.
+Like the statistical methods, these are also grouped by variable types plotted.

 ## Development